MicrosoftDocs/mixed-reality/enthusiast-guide/PC-Compatibility.md

 # Windows Mixed Reality PC Check app

-The **[Windows Mixed Reality PC Check](windows-mixed-reality-pc-check-app.md)** app is the best way to make sure your PC is ready to run Windows Mixed Reality.
+The **[Windows Mixed Reality PC Check](https://www.microsoft.com/store/p/windows-mixed-reality-pc-check/9nzvl19n7cnc)** app is the best way to make sure your PC is ready to run Windows Mixed Reality.
+The Windows Mixed Reality PC Check app only works on PCs with at least Windows 10 Version 1607 installed.
+To check your version of Windows, type "winver" in the search bar and run the command.
+For Windows 10 versions earlier than 1607, the app will still show up in the Store, but you'll get an error when you try to install.

 <a href="https://www.microsoft.com/store/productid/9NZVL19N7CNC"><img alt="Download Windows Mixed Reality PC Check app" src="images/WMR-PC-Check-app.png"/></a>